BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 was a Hungarian-Canadian, and pioneering endocrinologist who became known as the "Father of Stress Research".

-At the age of 27, became Assistant Professor of Biochemistry at McGill University.
+At the age of 27, Hans became Assistant Professor of Biochemistry at McGill University.
 Later working as a professor and director of the Institute of Experimental Medicine and Surgery at the Université de Montréal.

 Selye acknowledged the influence of predecessors Claude Bernard, and Walter Cannon.